 Note that advanced stages of some conditions (e.g., asthma and CF) can lead to lung destruction,

-ventilation-perfusion mismatch and arterial hypercapnia causing further reduction in body oxygen levels.
+ventilation-perfusion mismatch and arterial hypercapnia, causing a further reduction in body oxygen levels.

-However, there are solid physiological reasons why the first creatures with lungs that existed more than 2 million years ago did not suffer from CO2 related vasodilation due to one environmental factor.
+However, there are solid physiological reasons why the first creatures with lungs, that existed more than 2 million years ago, did not suffer from CO2 related vasodilation due to one environmental factor.
 The explanation to this curious fact is provided below as your bonus content.
-This factor also explains why hyperventilation was useful and effective in order to get more oxygen in cells of the body.
+This factor also explains why hyperventilation was useful and effective in order to get more oxygen in the cells of the body.